- ACRONYMS

 - Group 2 (626 patients): Usual care

-- Sleep studies were performed during the first 24 - 72 hours of hospitalization for ACS.
+- Sleep studies were performed during the first 24 - 72 hours of hospitalization.
 CPAP machines were titrated before patient discharge.

 Primary outcome: Composite of the first cardiovascular events (cardiovascular death or nonfatal events [acute myocardial infarction, nonfatal stroke, hospital admission for heart failure, and new hospitalizations for unstable angina or transient ischemic attack])